sbmlteam/libsbml/README.txt

   ./configure

+LibSBML will try to find and use libxml2 as its XML parser library.
-If you do not have the libxml2 XML library version 2.6.16 or later on your system, the configure step will fail.
+If you do not have libxml2 version 2.6.16 or later on your system, the configure step will fail.
 In that case, you can try using the Expat or Xerces libraries instead.
 For Expat, use

   ./configure --with-expat

 and for Xerces, use

   ./configure --with-xerces

+IMPORTANT: If you are using the Xerces XML library, beware there is a bug in Xerces 2.6.0 that cannot be worked around at this time and causes errors in software using it.
+Xerces versions 2.2 - 2.5 and 2.7.0 are known to work properly.

 By default, libSBML only builds the C and C++ API library.
 If you want to configure libSBML to build the Java, Python, Perl, Lisp,